BalliAsghar/keep-GitHub-Streak/README.md

-I just submitted a bugfix to the project.
+Fixed a bug where the GameObject was not placed in the correct position